niloydeb1/Django-Movie-API/README.md

 # Django-Movie-API

-A simple **Django REST API project** that provides movie information.
-The information is retrieved from https://www.omdbapi.com/ *(OMDb - an OPEN RESTful API web service)*, stored in the database and displayed to the **Django Admin Site**.
-Multiple comments on movies can also be added.
+A simple Django REST API project that provides movie information.
+It retrieves the information from https://www.omdbapi.com (an OPEN RESTful API web service), stores it in the database, and displays it to the Django Admin Site.
+Comments on the movies can also be added.

 ## Description:
 * **Show All Movie Information:**